Looking around you: external information enhances representations for event sequences: Methodology

 The original Hawkes process is described by the following formula for the conditional intensity function $\lambda_u(t)$:

-where the first term, $\mu_u(t)$, models the current event sequence behaviour, and the second term, with $f_{uv}$ models interaction between sequence $u$ and sequence $v$, $\kappa(t - t_i)$ is a kernel function of time, usually exponential. $e_i \in \mathcal{H}_v(t)$ are all events from sequence $v$ before time $t$.
+where the first term, $\mu_u(t)$, models the current event sequence behaviour, and the second term, with $b_{uv}$, models interaction between sequence $u$ and sequence $v$, $\kappa(t - t_i)$ is a kernel function of time, usually exponential, between time $t$ and time $t_i$ of event $e_i$. $e_i \in \mathcal{H}_v(t)$ are all events from sequence $v$ before time $t$.
+This expression defines the current event rate for sequence $u$ as the sum of a background rate and the influence of all past events from all sequences, where each event adds a temporary increase to the rate via a kernel function.
+In other words, the Hawkes process models how past events excite future events, with earlier events receiving less weight.

 In the original Hawkes process, events from a single sequence have the same type.
 In our case, this is not true.
 Also, as we work not with original sequences but with their representations, we can simplify the equation: